 Confidential, trauma-informed, intersectional therapy for those learning to cope, seeking to heal, and striving to become their authentic selves.

-I hold safe space for adolescents and adults to explore, to heal, and to enrich their lives.
-My clients embody an array of diverse identities across cultures, spirituality and faith practices, genders, sexualities, and abilities.
+I hold safe space for people to explore, to heal, and to enrich their lives.
+My clients embody an array of expansive identities across cultures, spirituality and faith practices, genders, sexualities, and abilities.
 It is important to me to work within the framework of your values and I invite you to bring the whole of yourself into our sessions together.
 With compassionate care, centered in truth and kindness, and empowering encouragement I will walk with you through the difficult questions, challenging circumstances, and uncertain seasons.

-Complex Trauma (sustained environment of abuse, discrimination, oppression, bullying, violence, violation)
+Complex Trauma (sustained environment of abuse, discrimination, systems of oppression, socio-political, bullying, violence, violation, war, refugee, trafficking victims)

 Developmental Trauma (childhood abuse: physical, sexual, emotional, psychological, religious/spiritual, neglect, etc)